Store Swiftlet

 Cache Management

-The Store Swiftlet uses an in-memory cache to hold recently accessed pages from the database.
+To optimize performance, the Store Swiftlet uses an in-memory cache for database pages.
 The cache size is configurable with minimum and maximum page counts.
-The cache manager uses an LRU (Least Recently Used) eviction policy for unpinned pages and ensures that dirty pages are flushed to disk during checkpoints.
-Proper tuning of cache size can significantly improve performance.
+The cache manager employs an LRU eviction policy for unpinned pages and flushes dirty pages to disk during checkpoints or when the cache is full.
+The cache ensures that frequently accessed data is kept in memory for fast operations, while maintaining consistency with the persistent store.

 Dynamic Cache Sizing